~How to Sew a Pillow~

-No, it’s not the Sound of Music…let’s sew a pillow!
+No, it’s not the Sound of Music…we’re going to learn how to sew a pillow.

 The class is really cool because each person can choose their own project.
-Therefore, you can choose projects that require certain skills that you may want to learn or improve on.
+Therefore, you can choose projects that need certain skills that you may want to learn or improve on.

 I decided to make a pillow with trim.
 I made several throw pillows this summer, but I really felt like “my way” was the wrong way.
 Guess what?…I was right!